Srivignesh95/markdown/contact.markdown

 # 📄 Contact Page

 ### 🤝 Get in Touch
-If you have questions, feedback, or just want to say hello, feel free to reach out.
-I’m here to assist you with any inquiries you may have regarding my work or collaborations.
+Please get in touch if you have any queries, comments, or simply want to say hi.
+If you have any questions about my work or collaborations, I'm available to help.

 ### 📲 Social Media: